Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

     target_size = (width_here, height_here),
 ...
 ```
-It bit me, as most frameworks I've used expect width first and then heighth.
+It bit me, as most frameworks I've used expect width first and then height.
 I mean, even when we talk about screen resolution we list width then height (e.g., `1920x1080`).
 Just be aware of it when using rectangle images.
 Always RTFM ('cause I don't).

 The `train_test_ratio` controls how many images are held back.
 I'd have to run through the code again, but I don't think this is needed.
 As the preprocessing script has already create a folder with so many validation images.
 Hmm, I'll add it to my tech debt list.